 This exception for first year lodgements has been removed from 1 January 2015.
 All new SMSFs registered on or after 1 January 2015 must lodge an SMSF annual return.

 This change ties in with the introduction of the ABN entitlement tool.
-RNNs will no longer be granted as ALL funds must hold assets before they can register for an ABN.
+RNNs will no longer be granted until the Fund first holds assets.

 * was registered in the 2014-15 financial year;